score-json/json/TSF/trustable/no-parsing-faults/NPF-02.3.md

     Erikhu1: 1.0
 ---

-The service parses floating point values without exponent within the precision of 64-bit double.
+The service provided by nlohmann/json parses floating point values without exponent within the precision of 64-bit double.